Latent State Inference in a Spatiotemporal Generative Model: Final Discussion

-Overall, the results suggest that our approach of assuming and inferring hidden causes with constrained properties -- such as being locally different, constant, but universally present -- offers strong potential in fostering the development of process-explaining structures.
-Seeing that the introduced methods are generally complementary to standard training techniques and architectural network design, we are convinced that the application of suitable modifications of the introduced techniques to other domains still holds huge potential.
-Future research will show if this conjecture is correct.
+Overall, the results suggest that our approach of assuming and inferring hidden causes with constrained properties -- such as being locally distinct, constant, but universally present -- offers strong potential in fostering the development of process-explaining structures.